harry21711/go-url-shortener/README.md

 # go-url-shortener
-This is the sample project to create url shortner of long url
+This project describes how to create url shortner of long url.

 This project shows how to write a url shortener in Go programming language using Redis as store mechanism for super fast data retrieval in the implementation.